 If you’re looking for a career that embraces both your technical side and your artistic talents, you may want to think about following the path of a custom painter.
 Whether a car owner is looking to embrace a new color or is just in need of a couple custom designs, you’ll have the know-how needed to get the job done.

 This course details the procedures of preparing a cost estimate for a driver after a collision has occurred.
 Flat rate manuals and labor/parts guides are used to provide an estimate for repair costs of all metal, suspension, steering, and other important mechanical parts.

 Practical exercises will test students in calculating labor costs for refinishing, minor repair, and major salvage, determining where areas may overlap.
 Use computer software and the CCC-One system to determine a cost estimate, while getting additional shop work in structural and non-structural analysis and damage.

 This course will also teach students about the inner workings of mechanical configurations and electrical engineering.
 That will make it easier to identify what parts of the vehicle need to be replaced aside from just the body damage.

 This course will give you the knowledge needed to pursue a career as an insurance collision appraiser, who works as the liaison between insurance companies, collision reconditioning technicians, and drivers.
 The combination of in-class work and hands-on experience will help students that choose this path create streamlined final reports that give all parties involved more peace of mind.

 Apply to the Collision Reconditioning Technology Program

 It only takes a few minutes to fill out an application for Automotive Training Center’s Collision Reconditioning Technology Program.
-Once you’ve completed this, we’ll be in touch after reviewing your information, and will set up a time for you to take a campus tour.
+Once you’ve completed our application, we’ll be in touch after reviewing your information, so we can set up a time for you to take a campus tour.